 The re-opened ruins are owned by Reading Council and they have been consolidated by CRL construction and Cliveden Conservation.
 The contractors used the recently revived method of hot lime mixing of the mortar to consolidate the standing flint wall core.

-The works were primarily grant aided by the Heritage Lottery Fund.
+The works were primarily grant aided by the Heritage Lottery Fund (now the National Lottery Heritage Fund).
 However, Historic England grant aided the repairs to the Refectory Wall.
 They also gave the first grant to the Abbey Gatehouse to halt its deteriorating condition.
 The grant-aided works were overseen by Heritage at Risk Surveyor Nicola Lauder.